Pfanfel/rtviz_world_pop/src/frontend/deckgl/readme.md

 ## Usage

-To run this example, you need a [Mapbox access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).
+To run this, you need a [Mapbox access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).
 You can either set an environment variable:

 ```bash
 export MapboxAccessToken=<mapbox_access_token>